Azure-Samples/LegacyDotNetAppMigrationWorkshop/HOL/07-app-to-container/Dockerfiles-for-AKS.md

 - Hosted on IIS 7
 - Uses SQL database as the backend that is hosted locally on the same VM
 - Not using Windows Authentication
-- Runs on Port 80
+- Runs on port 80

 Let's break down each of the requirements and identify how they fit into our image build.